seecogviewer/seecogviewer.github.io/README.md

 ### Contact Us

-For questions please reach out to nmarkowitz@northwell.edu or sbickel.northwell.edu
+For questions please reach out to nmarkowitz@northwell.edu or sbickel@northwell.edu